chefsplate/eslint-config-chefsplate/README.md

 # eslint-config-chefsplate
 This package provides Chefs Plate's .eslintrc as an extensible shared config.
+It extends eslint-config-airbnb.

 Our default export contains all of our ESLint rules.